 When people feel valued, the workplace naturally becomes more valuable because you have people who are motivated, driven and purposefully there.
 Companies perform better when their staff are healthy, happy and focused.
 Standing by your staff/coworker when they experience a mental health problem not only shows a person you care; it shows them how valuable they are to you and the company.
 When you achieve this relationship the benefits in terms of loyalty and commitment from all employees is irreplaceable.

-We all have mental health, it’s no secret – it’s a rollercoaster of life that we are all on whether we like it or not.
+Your mental health can be affected in a number of ways- it’s a rollercoaster of life that we are all on whether we like it or not.
 We can be up, we can be down, we can be going around in circles to the point where we get dizzy and we can also be climbing to our highest point to then get flung into a terrifying downward spiral.

 A study from the University of Warwick, found that there was a 12% spike in employee productivity when employees were happy.
 The study also found that unhappy employees were 10% less productive in the workplace.

-If you are, assign tough, high-concentration tasks to the mornings.
-Don’t leave the tough tasks until its nighttime and vice versa.
+If you are a morning person, assign tough, high-concentration tasks to the mornings.
+Don’t leave the tough tasks until its night-time and vice versa.
 Work with what works for you!

-Exercise is your friend – not your enemy
+2. Exercise is your friend – not your enemy:

 Sometimes we let small things slip to the side and we bury ourselves in our work and ignore what’s going on around us.
 Don’t do it.
-If you don’t make time for your personal life – your “me” time, including your time with your family and time for your health – unless you’re a robot – you will burn out.
+If you don’t make time for your personal life – your “me” time, you will burn out.

-Do what you love and love doing it!
+4. Do what you love and love doing it:

 At the end of each working day, ask yourself these few questions:

-When fear, self-doubt or anxiety creeps in, do some work on your mental health such as meditation, reading a book or taking time out for that lovely evening walk and most importantly spend time with someone who supports you and influences your life in a positive way.
+When fear, self-doubt or anxiety creep in, do some work on your mental health such as meditation, reading a book or taking time out for that lovely evening walk.
+Most importantly spend time with someone who supports you and influences your life in a positive way.